“When everyone else is losing their heads, it is important to keep yours.” — Marie Antoinette

 Now that you’ve had the whole historic backdrop, are you in the mood to see Marie Antoinette’s stomping grounds in Paris?

-They're incredibly interesting, a testament to her exalted life and her unjustified demise.
-Here are 8 Marie Antoinette related attractions in Paris.
+They’re incredibly interesting, a testament to her exalted life and her unjustified demise.
+Here are 8 Marie Antoinette related attractions in or near Paris.

-Yes, Versailles is massive, flashy and very, very gold.
+Versailles is massive, flashy and very, very gold.
 The opulence is overwhelming.
-Even the bathrooms are gold plated.
+Even the bathrooms are gold-plated.

 The Queen’s Apartments consist of the Queen’s Bedroom, the Nobles’ Room, the Royal Table Antechamber, and the Queen’s Guard Room.
 They were recently renovated beginning in 2016 and are now back open to the public.